Nick Ponting

 Nicholas Ponting (born 13 June 1966) is a former professional badminton player from England.

+Early life

+He grew up in Bishop's Cleeve.
+He attended Cleeve School and studied Maths at university.

 Career

 Olympic Games

 He was ranked No. 1 in the world at mixed doubles during 1993 and represented Great Britain at the 1992 and 1996 Olympic Games in Barcelona and Atlanta.

 All England Open Badminton Championships

 He won the mixed doubles event at the 1994 All England Open Badminton Championships with Joanne Wright.

 World Championships

 He won the bronze medal at the 1993 IBF World Championships in mixed doubles with Gillian Clark.

 Commonwealth Games

 He represented England and won a gold medal in the mixed team event and a bronze medal in the mixed doubles with Joanne Wright, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

 Masters

 Ponting still plays competitive badminton and currently represents England on the International Masters circuit winning multiple National and All England Masters titles in singles, men's doubles and mixed doubles.

 World Senior Championships and Senior European Championships Results: